 Source: S&P Capital IQ.

-Over the past five years, Cisco's earnings have remained pretty stable.
+Over the past five years, Cisco's earnings and free cash flow have held fairly steady.

 2. Return on equity and debt

 Return on equity is a great metric for measuring both management's effectiveness and the strength of a company's competitive advantage or disadvantage -- a classic Buffett consideration.
 When considering return on equity, it's important to make sure a company doesn't have an enormous debt burden, because that will skew your calculations and make the company look much more efficient than it is.

 Since competitive strength is a comparison between peers, and various industries have different levels of profitability and require different levels of debt, it helps to use an industry context.